Windstorm Mitigation Inspection – Roof Permits

 Put simply, when folks replace part of their roof quickly and cheaply by someone working informally, they tend not to have the roofing contract and product approvals handy that will help them obtain the valid discount on their homeowners’ insurance.

 We want your inspection to be as smooth as possible so that you get every credit merited by your home.
-If you have any questions about obtaining the FBC credit, please don’t hesitate to call us at (800) 469-0434 (Option 6), email us at research@dmifla.com, or Live Chat with us here at www.windstorminspections.com, and one of our specialist would be happy to help you.
+If you have any questions about obtaining the FBC credit, please don’t hesitate to call us at (800) 469-0434 (Option 6), email us at [email protected], or Live Chat with us here at www.windstorminspections.com, and one of our specialist would be happy to help you.

 Recent Posts

-The owner of this website has made a committment to accessibility and inclusion, please report any problems that you encounter using the contact form on this website.
+The owner of this website has made a commitment to accessibility and inclusion, please report any problems that you encounter using the contact form on this website.
 This site uses the WP ADA Compliance Check plugin to enhance accessibility.
 Attic roof connectionsGable Roof